 I remember a picture from a children’s book we had when I was a child.
 It showed a man with a stern look on his face.
 He was unshaven, wearing a black hat and dark clothes, and he was hiding his hands behind his back.

-Upon turning to the next page, one discovered that behind his back, he was holding a flower in his hands.
+Upon turning to the next page, one discovered that behind his back, he was holding a beautiful flower in his hands.

 Throughout my childhood and adult life, I have been curious to look again at the seemingly obvious; especially whenever the seemingly obvious appeared to be frightening, wrong, harsh, unfair, or unkind.
 I have been seeking and testing out simple ways to gain fresh, more complete perspectives; perspectives that would help me, and others, dissolve fears, stress, anger and frustration, create joy, connection, intimacy and trust in relationships, and reveal life‘s immense beauty in all those places where at first glance it had remained hidden.